Michael Barratt (astronaut): NASA career

-Barratt first worked at NASA Johnson Space Center in May 1991, employed as an aerospace project physician with KRUG Life Sciences.
-From May 1991 to July 1992, he served on the Health Maintenance Facility Project as manager of the Hyperbaric and Respiratory Subsystems for the defunct Space Station Freedom project.
-In July 1992 he was assigned as NASA aviation medical examiner working in Space Shuttle Medical Operations.
+Barratt first came to NASA's Johnson Space Center in May 1991 as a project physician working for KRUG Life Sciences, serving on the Health Maintenance Facility Project as manager of the Hyperbaric and Respiratory Subsystems for the Space Station Freedom project.
+In July 1992, he was hired by NASA as an aviation medical examiner working in Space Shuttle Medical Operations.

-In July 1993 Barratt was one of a team of the first three Americans invited to witness the recovery of a Soyuz spacecraft.
+In July 1993, Barratt was one of a team of the first three Americans invited to witness the recovery of a Soyuz spacecraft.
 Asked to help evaluate the potential of the Soyuz as a Crew Return Vehicle for a NASA space station, he flew with the recovery team that picked up the crew of Soyuz TM-16 after they landed in Kazakhstan.
 (The Soyuz was ultimately chosen as the return vehicle for the International Space Station).

-In January 1994 he was assigned to the Shuttle-Mir Program.
-He spent over 12 months working and training in the Gagarin Cosmonaut Training Center at Star City as one of two flight surgeons supporting Norman Thagard and his backup Bonnie Dunbar, a role that often included negotiations to resolve different approaches to medicine by NASA and Russian doctors.
+In January 1994, he was assigned to the Shuttle-Mir Program.
+He spent over 12 months working and training in the Gagarin Cosmonaut Training Center in Star City, Russia as one of two flight surgeons supporting Norman Thagard and his backup Bonnie Dunbar, a role that often included negotiations to resolve different approaches to medicine by NASA and Russian doctors.
 Barratt and fellow flight surgeon David Ward developed a Mir Supplemental Medical Kit to augment Russian equipment on Mir and developed a program of training for its use, taught to both NASA astronauts and Russian cosmonauts.

-Thagard launched to Mir aboard Soyuz TM-21 and returned to earth on STS-71; during the 115-day flight, Barratt and Ward effectively served as a CAPCOMs for the NASA Shuttle-Mir team in addition to their duties as flight surgeons.
+Thagard launched to Mir aboard Soyuz TM-21 and returned to earth on STS-71; during the 115-day flight, Barratt and Ward effectively served as CAPCOMs for the NASA Shuttle-Mir team in addition to their duties as flight surgeons.

 From July 1995 through July 1998, Barratt served as Medical Operations Lead for the International Space Station (ISS).
-A frequent traveler to Russia, he worked with counterparts at Star City and the Institute of Biomedical Problems as well as other ISS partner centers, developing medical procedures, training and equipment for ISS.
+A frequent traveler to Russia, he worked with counterparts at Star City and the Institute of Biomedical Problems and other ISS partner centers, developing medical procedures, training, and equipment for ISS.
 Barratt served as lead crew surgeon for ISS Expedition 1 from July 1998 until selected as an astronaut candidate.
-He serves as Associate Editor for Space Medicine for the journal Aviation, Space, and Environmental Medicine, and is senior editor of the textbook Principles of Clinical Medicine for Space Flight.
+He serves as Associate Editor for Space Medicine for the journal Aviation, Space, and Environmental Medicine and is senior editor of the textbook Principles of Clinical Medicine for Space Flight.

-Selected as a mission specialist by NASA in July 2000, Barratt reported for training in August 2000.
+Barratt was selected by NASA to join Astronaut Group 18 as a mission specialist in July 2000.
+Barratt reported for training in August 2000.
 Following the completion of two years of training and evaluation, he was assigned technical duties in the Astronaut Office Station Operations Branch.